anarchuser/Concurrent/README.md

 0. Default sequential execution
 1. Asynchronous but single-threaded execution
 2. Each task is executed on a newly spun thread
+3. A fixed pool of workers executes tasks on their own thread

 Copyright (C) 2021 Aaron Alef <aaron.alef@code.berlin> [@anarchuser](https://github.com/anarchuser)